-For diagnostic purposes, the top of Tab.\ref{tab:results} shows the performance of our approach versus the baseline if we had ideal recognition systems for each visual concept.
-In order to give the vision-only baseline access to other visual concepts, we concatenate its features with a ground truth object bank \cite{li2010object}.
-Our results suggest that if we had perfect vision systems for actions, objects, and scenes, then our model would moderately improve, but it would still not solve the problem.
-In order to improve performance further, we hypothesize integrating additional visual cues such as human gaze and clothing will yield better results, motivating work in high-level visual recognition.
+For diagnostic purposes, the bottom of Tab.\ref{tab:results} shows the performance of our approach if we had ideal recognition systems for each visual concept.
+To give ideal detectors to our system, we can constrain the unary potentials for the corresponding concept to the ground truth.
+Our results suggest that if we had perfect vision systems for actions and scenes, then our model would only slightly improve, and it would still not solve the problem.
+This suggests that motivations are not the same as scenes or actions.
+Rather, in order to improve performance further, we hypothesize integrating additional visual cues such as human gaze \cite{recasens2015they} and clothing will yield better results, motivating work in high-level visual recognition.

-To demonstrate the importance of the trinary language model potentials, we trained our model with only binary and unary language potentials.
-The model without trinary potentials obtained a degraded median rank of 18, suggesting that the trinary potentials are able to capture beneficial knowledge in written language.

-We compare the accuracy of our approach versus the number of top retrieved motivations in Fig.\ref{fig:percentile} where we consider an image correct if our model predicts the ground truth motivation within the set of top retrievals.
-Interestingly, when the top number of retrievals is small, our fully automatic method with imperfect vision (solid red curve) only slightly trails the baseline with ideal detectors (dashed blue curve), suggesting that language models may have a strong effect when combined with current vision methods.
-We partially attribute this gain due to the common knowledge available in written language.